 On Saturday 15th August 2020, my daughters shouted that I should look out the window as a convoy of military vehicles were passing – clearly on the way to some VJ Day celebration.
-I grabbed my camera (with a Sony 135mm f1.8 GM lens attached) and took some photos of the vehicles going past.
-View all the photos .
+I grabbed the Sony A7 III camera (with the Sony 135mm f1.8 GM lens attached) and took some photos of the vehicles going past.
+The Sony 135mm f1.8 lens is one of my very favourites as it combines spectacular sharpness with silky soft background blur.
+It really […] .
 Click here to read the full article.

 In the midst of the coronavirus pandemic, VE Day was a somewhat different affair to the one that may have been envisaged many months ago.
 However, despite the restrictions currently in place, villagers where I live made a tremendous effort decorating their homes to commemorate VE Day.
 On the 8th May 1945 – 75 years ago – the Allies accepted the unconditional surrender of the armed forces of Nazi Germany, marking the end of World War II in Europe.
 Here’s […] .
 Click here to read the full article.